-The Union's financial assets at amortised cost includes trade receivables and loans to related parties.
+The Union's financial assets at amortised cost includes trade receivables, receivables from other reporting units and term deposits.

 Derecognition

 A financial asset is derecognised when:

 - The rights to receive cash flows from the asset have expired or - The Union has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either: - a) the Union has transferred substantially all the risks and rewards of the asset, or - b) the Union has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.